 How Social Anxiety Affects Teens

 Social anxiety can impact a teen’s life in many ways.
-They may feel increasingly lonely, lack communication with family members, or let their self-care lapse.
+A teen may let their self-care lapse, feel increasingly lonely, or lack communication with family members.
 Unfortunately, this can result in missed opportunities for growing friendships or academic growth as the teen socially withdraws.
 If left untreated, these challenges can carry on into adulthood.2

 Impacts of social anxiety in teens may include: